-Clomiphene fools a part of the brain (called the pituitary gland) into thinking that the ovaries are not producing any estradiol.
-The pituitary responds to this by increasing the production of FSH (Follicle Stimulating Hormone).
+Clomiphene fools a part of the brain (called the pituitary gland) into thinking that the ovaries are not producing any estradiol, one of three estrogen hormones naturally produced in the body.
+The pituitary responds to this by increasing the production of Follicle Stimulating Hormone (FSH).
 When this hormone increases, it stimulates the ovary to produce eggs and follicles.
 In response to higher levels of FSH, the ovary becomes more likely to produce a mature egg.

 There are no known risks to the fetus or adverse effects on the infant should conception occur.
 Ovarian cysts may occur in some individuals on clomiphene, but if no additional clomiphene is given, the cysts will almost always resolve on their own.

 The use of letrozole for this indication came under fire based on a small Canadian study published by Biljan.
-This study was poorly controlled and involved very small numbers of patients and birth defects..
-However, it suggested that use of letrozole was associated with an increased risk of birth defects..
+This study was poorly controlled and involved very small numbers of patients and birth defects.
+However, it suggested that the use of letrozole was associated with an increased risk of birth defects.
 Therefore Novartis Pharmaceutical, the company that makes letrozole has issued a letter advising that letrozole not be used for ovulation induction.

 Many studies have since been done and have not shown an increased risk of birth defects with use of letrozole.
 Letrozole has a half-life of forty hours.
 When used for ovulation induction, it is completely cleared from your blood by the time of conception.
 This makes it very difficult to explain how the use of letrozole could result in congenital malformations.
 There is no question that this medication should not be used during pregnancy, but it is used for ovulation induction only following the onset of normal menses and a negative pregnancy test.